SamuelMagnano/LSB_Steganography/README.md

 ![steganography](https://github.com/user-attachments/assets/6af96e4e-2750-460d-9a73-1dd00a873055)

+# How to run

-Inside this folder you will need to:
+Inside this folder you will need:
 - test image (test_image.jpg in the code), that has to be RGB coded
 - file .txt containing the secret message (if you do not want to pass the message through terminal)